 Introduction

 We live in environments saturated by human-made objects.
 These artifacts differ fundamentally from natural objects like rocks and trees: Their properties are intentionally designed, often for a specific purpose (Kelemen & Carey, 2007).
-Reasoning about artifacts has enormous practical consequences, as effective use of artifacts as tools is necessary to function in any human society— and has been crucial to human survival and evolution for hundreds of thousands of years (Gibson & Ingold, 1995).

 Artifacts are crucial to our lives not only as tools, but also as an ever-present source of social information.
-Based solely on the artifacts a person owns, people form quick and accurate judgments about a person’s traits, interests, and social affiliations (Gosling, 2008; Richins, 1994; Ferraro et al., 2010; Solomon, 1983; McCracken, 1986; Belk, 1988).
-The artifacts a person creates may hold the most social information: Creations like visual art, music, or written text provide rich information about traits, beliefs, and identity (Gosling, 2008).
+Creations like visual art, music, or written text provide rich information about their creators’ traits, beliefs, and identity (Gosling, 2008; Richins, 1994; Ferraro et al., 2010; Solomon, 1983; McCracken, 1986; Belk, 1988).

 How do people reason about other individuals from the artifacts they create?
 Here we explore the nature of this reasoning, which we term intuitive archaeology.
 Just like archaeologists use inanimate objects to make explicit inferences about the people and cultures that created them, people may intuitively infer complex social information from the design of objects.
 Doing so would require integrating our mental theories of the physical-mechanical world with our theories of the social world (e.g. Battaglia, Hamrick & Tenenbaum, 2013; Gopnik, 2012; Carey, 2011; Baker, Saxe & Tenenbaum, 2009), to make inferences about the most probable cause of artifact features.

 Reasoning about people from their creations fundamentally involves inferring when social transmission of ideas has occurred (i.e. social learning, imitation, copying), and when a design was generated independently by an individual.
 Designs that were socially transmitted will be informative about their designers’ social history, while independently designed features will not, and may instead lead to different inferences (e.g. about the intelligence of the designer, Gosling, 2008).
 For instance, if you and another person draw the same detailed drawing, this is unlikely to occur by chance: there are so many degrees of freedom that it is unlikely that two identical drawings were independently generated.
 Instead, the information is likely to have been socially transmitted, such that one of you copied the other, or you share some social history, such as a common teacher or cultural group (Soley & Spelke, 2016).
 In this way, reasoning about social transmission serves as the foundation for inferences about important social properties, such as a person’s social and cultural group membership.

+By hypothesis, people may be able to reason about this domain in a rich, explanation based way, as an inference to the best explanation (Lipton, 2004; Tenenbaum et al., 2006).
+Under this account, to explain observed data (e.g. two people have created identical artifacts), people consider multiple hypotheses, then choose the hypothesis that is both plausible a priori and provides a strong explanation of the data (e.g. they copied one another).
+This type of inferential reasoning occurs in multiple related domains, including causal induction and reasoning about others’ mental states (Teglas et al., 2011; Baker et al., 2009).